yeahrb/yeah/README.md

 Installing
 ----------
-Yeah currently depends on SDL, so you must install it.
-[Here are helpful instructions for installing SDL](https://github.com/rubygame/rubygame/wiki/Install).

 Install Yeah with `gem install yeah`.

 Overview
 --------
-Yeah is a collection of utilities and abstractions that aid in the creation of compelling video games.
+Yeah is a collection of utilities and abstractions designed to aid in the creation of compelling video games.

 Commands perform common utility tasks.